Police Warn Against Keeping Guns In Cars After 8-Year-Old Shot At Mardi Gras Parade

 — AJC (@ajc) February 24, 2019

-Similar incidents caused by stolen firearms are becoming an increased problem in the state of Alabama.
+Similar incidents caused by stolen firearms are becoming an increasing problem in the state of Alabama.
 As a result, The Mobile Police Department released a public service announcement warning against keeping guns in the car.
-If a license carrying adult feels the need to keep a firearm in their vehicle for security purposes, they should at the very least, ensure the car is locked before leaving it unattended.
+If a license-carrying adult feels the need to keep a firearm in their vehicle for security purposes, they should at the very least, ensure the car is locked before leaving it unattended.
 Although it may seem obvious, firearms should never be left out in view so that passerby can see them through the window.
 Not only could this lead to a potential vehicular burglary, but it is an accident waiting to happen if the firearm ends up in the wrong hands.

 “Don’t be the person to create a crime of opportunity, Lock It Up.
 By working together, we can reduce violent crime and make Mobile safer.”

-The Mobile Police Department also released an informational video that urges the public to be responsible about the weapons they own.
+The Mobile Police Department also released an informational video that urges the public to be responsible for the weapons they own.
 It’s essential to officially register your firearm and keep track of the serial number.
 Most importantly, keep your weapon secure by locking it up at all times.